Looking for Linux laptops? Here I list some online shops that either sell Linux computers or specialize only in Linux systems.

 One unique thing about Ubuntushop is that all of its computers come with a default Tails OS live option.
 So even if it has another Linux distribution installed for regular use, you can always choose to boot into the Tails OS (without a live USB).
 Tails OS is a Debian based distribution that deletes all traces of its use after logging out, and it uses the Tor network by default.

 Unlike many other big players on this list, I feel that Ubuntushop is more of a “domestic operation,” where someone manually assembles your computer and installs Linux on it.
 But they have done quite a good job providing options like easy re-install, their own cloud server, etc.

 Got an old PC?
 Send it to them while buying a new Linux computer and they will send it back to you after installing a lightweight Linux on it, so that the old computer is recycled and can still be put to some use.

 Availability: Belgium and rest of Europe.

-Minifree, short for Ministry of Freedom, is a company registered in England.
-However, amidst the pandemic, it looks like Minifree has temporarily shutdown their operations in June 2020.
-You may want to look for an alternative to this for your purchase.
+Minifree, short for Ministry of Freedom, was a company registered in England.
+However, amidst the pandemic, it temporarily shutdown its operations in June 2020 and has resumed operations with a re-brand to RetroFreedom.

-Minifree devices are certified by the Free Software Foundation, which means that you can be sure that their computers adhere to the guidelines and principles of Free and Open Source Software.
+They also come pre-installed with Trisquel, endorsed by Free Software Foundation, which means that you can be sure that their computers adhere to the guidelines and principles of Free and Open Source Software.

-Unlike many other Linux laptop vendors on this list, computers from Minifree are not super-expensive.
-You can get a Libreboot Linux laptop running Trisquel GNU/Linux from 200 euro.
+Unlike many other Linux laptop vendors on this list, computers from RetroFreedom are not super-expensive.
+You can get a Libreboot Linux laptop running Trisquel GNU/Linux starting from 200 euro.

-If you care to run only 100% free software like Richard Stallman, Minifree is for you.
+You get a 2-Year warranty for all the products.
+If you care to run only 100% free software like Richard Stallman, RetroFreedom is for you.

 Availability: Worldwide.
 Shipping information is available here.